Advertisement

 Recipes

-Our 9 Best Green Bean Recipes For Your Thanksgiving Feast
+Our 10 Best Green Beans Recipes

-Whether you like yours sautéed, pickled or in creamy casserole format, here are nine options for your Thanksgiving feast.
+Whether you like yours sautéed, pickled or in creamy casserole format, here are nine options for your Thanksgiving or holiday feast.
 Most come together in a flash or—even better—can be prepped in advance of the big meal.

 A white platter of green beans dressed with pesto.